-The 33-cm wavelength of the TEP radar allows the simultaneous observation of Bragg-scale turbulence and precipitation, which causes Rayleigh scatter.
+The 33 cm wavelength of the TEP radar allows the simultaneous observation of Braggscale turbulence and precipitation, which causes Rayleigh scatter.
 Of course, this can make interpretation rather problematic.
-In the next section, it is shown how frequency selectivity can be used with imaging to separate these distinct echoes, facilitating their study.
+In the next section, it will be shown how frequency selectivity can be used with imaging to separate these distinct echoes, facilitating their study.